joshua-redfield/lauf/README.txt

 2c.
 Common Issues
 a.
 Lauf simply blinks when I type in <blank>
-- Either you made a typo, Your plugin isn't activated, Or that application isn't installed.
+   Either you made a typo, your plugin isn't activated, or that application isn't installed.
 b.
 Lauf won't run:
--  chmod a+x /dir/to/lauf/lauf
+   Run chmod a+x /dir/to/lauf/lauf
--  Make sure all dependencies are installed
+   Make sure all dependencies are installed
 c.
 Lauf GUI shows up, but nothing is working?
--  Make sure the core folder exist and has the core plugins in it
--  Make sure you have read and write permissions in the directory you extracted Lauf to
+   Make sure the core folder exist and has the core plugins in it Make sure you have read and write permissions in the directory you extracted Lauf to
 d.
 Terminal commands with '$' aren't working
--  Make sure the commands arguements aren't case sensitive.
-If they are, then it's a bug in Lauf.
-Currently Lauf converts all uppercase characters to lowercase ones.
-So arguements requiring capital letters are...
-BURNT.
--  Otherwise, Make sure you didn't make any mistakes with using the commands arguements. 'help with COMMAND'
--  Some commands do not output to the standard output, This can't be helped.
+   Make sure you didn't make any mistakes with using the commands arguements. 'help with COMMAND' Some commands do not output to the standard output, This can't be helped.

 2d.
 Command Line Options
 Running Lauf with no command line options will just execute Lauf normally.